Allen J. Bard: Awards and honors

-Among Bard's awards are the Priestley Medal in 2002 and the 2008 Wolf Prize in Chemistry.
+Among Bard's awards are the Priestley Medal in 2002, the 2004 Welch Award in Chemistry and the 2008 Wolf Prize in Chemistry.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1990.

 On February 1, 2013, President Barack Obama presented Allen Bard with a National Medal of Science for Chemistry, alongside fellow UT-Austin academic John Goodenough who received the corresponding award for engineering.
 "I am proud to honor these inspiring American innovators," Obama said.
 "They represent the ingenuity and imagination that has long made this nation great – and they remind us of the enormous impact a few good ideas can have when these creative qualities are unleashed in an entrepreneurial environment."

 On January 13, 2014, Allen Bard was awarded the Enrico Fermi Award along with Andrew Sessler.
 In 2019 he received the King Faisal International Prize in Chemistry.

 The Electrochemical Society established the Allen J. Bard Award in 2013 to recognize distinguished contributions to electrochemical science.

 Bard was awarded the ACS Fisher Award in Analytical Chemistry in 1984 and the Charles N. Reilley Award in 1984.
 He was granted the Eastern Analytical Symposium Award in 1990.